 Staging a false burglary to obtain money from the property insurer

 Staged accidents involving motor vehicles, followed by claims against the victim’s motor insurer

 Insurance fraud is complex and our fraud experts are highly experienced in working with other expert professionals where our clients’ needs require it.
 This includes loss adjusters, forensic scientists, accountants, road traffic accident investigators and other investigators and independent experts.

 Insurance fraud is treated very seriously reflecting, for instance, the utmost good faith that is required on the insured.
 It is an indictable only offence (meaning it will be tried in the Crown Court).
 On conviction, the defendant may receive a prison sentence of up to 10 years and or a fine depending on the specific circumstances of the offence.

 How can we help?

-If you are being investigated or prosecuted for insurance fraud, whether domestic or commercial, contact the criminal defence lawyers and fraud solicitors at Qamar Solicitors immediately for urgent specialist legal advice from fraud experts.
+If you are being investigated or prosecuted for insurance fraud, whether domestic or commercial, contact the criminal defence lawyers at Qamar Solicitors immediately for urgent specialist legal advice from fraud experts.
 We can assist you early in the investigation and it is imperative you contact us as soon as possible.